 Each end of a SCSI bus must be terminated to maintain proper voltage levels for SCSI control and data signals.
-The device used for this purpose is called a terminator.
-Termination devices can be built into a controller, a SCSI device, or attached to the end of a SCSI bus.
+The device used for this purpose is called a terminator, and it can be built into a controller, a SCSI peripheral device, or it can be a plug placed on the connector at the very end of a SCSI bus.

-The AcceleRAID 352 controller is equipped with automatic SCSI bus termination circuitry.
-If the controller is at the end of a SCSI bus, it automatically enables on-board termination.
-The controller can also detect whether single-ended (SE) or low-voltage differential (LVD) termination is required, and can automatically configure the appropriate termination type.
+The eXtremeRAID 3000 controller is equipped with SCSI termination control circuitry.
+The eXtremeRAID 3000 controller's termination is set to be ON all the time.
+The controller can also detect whether single-ended (SE) or low-voltage differential (LVD) termination is required, and can set the on-board termination type as needed.

 The end of the SCSI bus farthest from the controller must be terminated if SCSI devices are connected to the SCSI channel.
-See Figure 2-10 for an example of a SCSI device configuration connected to the internal SCSI channel.
+See Figure 2-8 for an example of a SCSI device configuration connected to the internal SCSI channel.